whisthq/whist/ecs-host-setup/README.md

 ./run_local_container_image.sh base
 ```

+- If `./setup_ubuntu20_host.sh` fails with the error `Unable to locate credentials`, run `aws configure` and then rerun the script.
+Enter your AWS credentials for the access key and secret key; for the region, use **us-east-1**.

-If you are on a high-DPI screen, you can optionally prepend the final line of the above code block with `FRACTAL_DPI=250` (or any other value) to override the default DPI value of 96 for the container.
+- If you are on a high-DPI screen, you can optionally prepend the final line of the above code block with `FRACTAL_DPI=250` (or any other value) to override the default DPI value of 96 for the container.

 - Start a Fractal protocol client to connect to the Fractal protocol server running on your instance by following the instructions in [`protocol/client/README.md`](https://github.com/fractal/fractal/blob/dev/protocol/client/README.md).
 If a window pops up that streams the Fractal base application, which is currently **xterm**, then you are all set!

+- Note that we shut down our dev instances when we're not using them, e.g. evenings and weekends.
+[Here](https://tryfractal.slack.com/archives/CPV6JFG67/p1611603277006600) are some helpful scripts to do so.

 ## Setting Up an AMI